fbpx

 Download the eating for eye health infographic as a PDF

 Dr Raj Pathmaraj is a comprehensive ophthalmologist with significant experience in ocular surface diseases, cataract and refractive surgery, glaucoma and other optic nerve diseases.
-He practises at Vision Eye Institute Blackburn South.
+He practises at Vision Eye Institute’s clinic in Blackburn South.

 Enjoyed this article?